 - Read nutrition labels for serving size and calorie information.
 The information on the labels can help you select foods that best fit into your family’s meal and snack plans.

-- Bake, broil or grill foods to reduce
+- Bake, broil or grill foods

 1. COMBINE WEIGHTS AND CARDIO